 Connect your Oracle database to TuneVault in 5 steps.
-Covers direct TNS connections and the proxy agent for environments without inbound network access.
+Covers direct TNS connections and the TuneVault Agent for environments without inbound network access.

 TuneVault uses a dedicated, read-only Oracle user to run diagnostic queries.
 This keeps your application credentials separate and limits the scope of database access to monitoring only.